pranav2564/Voting-Nillion/README.md

-# Nillion Operations and Blind Compute Demo
+# Transaparent Voting Mechanism Using NIllion Blind Computation

-This is a demo of the JavaScript Nillion Client working with payments connected to nillion-devnet or the Nillion Testnet.
+This is a demo web app of the Transaparent Voting Mechanism which uses Nillion Blind Computation

-Notes

-- This uses a proxy /nilchain-proxy set up in the webpack that targets the json rpc from your .env file
-- A Nillion config is in the nillion.ts file.
-This config reads environment variables from your .env file, which can either point to Testnet or nillion-devnet values
+# Steps

 ## Run nillion-devnet